 Finding a way to commemorate that time or event is the fun part.
 You don’t need to be very good with words to write a love letter or poem.
 It’s the memory that you trigger that’s important.
 Not your choice of words or whether the poem rhymes.
 Trust me, you won’t get a “D” on this assignment!

 Celebrate All the Things You Love About Your Valentine

 Another possibility would be to celebrate all the things you love about that special someone.
 Everyone likes to hear good things about themselves.
 And, who better to tell them than someone they love?

 You can present those thoughts in a variety of ways.
 Try anything from a recorded message to a series of notes that your valentine will stumble across during the course of their day.
 Again, eloquence isn’t necessary.
 You can be pretty sure that your grammar won’t be critiqued.

-If your mate is a social media person you can use Facebook or Twitter to share your love for them.
-Or maybe send them a virtual hear via text 3 or 4 times during the day.
+If your mate is a social media person, you can use Facebook or Twitter to share your love for them.
+Or maybe send them a virtual heart via text three or four times during the day.